apicolo/Simple-Python-Flask-HTTP-Server-for-CIMC-map-www-reimage-ISO/README.md

   - Python 3.6+  ```pip install python```
   - flask   ```pip install flask```

 A CIMC-HTTP-Server.exe was created for Windows OS with a GUI, so HTTP server can be used without installing python or flask.
+(Thanks to Thiago Hubes for that)

 ## What this script does?